canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 - **Physical Node** means a single named/managed unit of physical compute infrastructure, essentially the shelf or rack unit.
 May contain multiple CPU sockets, cores, NICs, Storage controllers/devices.
 - **Public Cloud** means an Environment in which third parties (i.e. beyond just Canonical and the customer) are able to create and manage Guest or Container Instances.
 - **Rancher** means the software known as Rancher as published by Rancher Labs.
 - **Region** means a discrete OpenStack environment with dedicated API endpoints that typically shares only the Identity (Keystone) service with other Regions.
-An OpenStack Region must be contained within a single datacenter.
+An OpenStack Region must be contained within a single datacentre.
 - **Support** means break-fix support and answering basic questions about Supported Packages.
 Deployment and Upgrade assistance, as well as configuration and optimization of Kubernetes fall outside the scope of support.
 - **Supported Kubernetes Packages** means packages containing the binary form of Kubernetes as distributed by Canonical or the CNCF via a suitable package repository.
 - **Supported Packages** means the combination of OpenStack Packages above and Kubernetes Packages.